 We are eagerly awaiting the birth of our first great-grandchild!
 Our grandson Kodey and his wife Mariah are going to be first time parents.
 The due date for the arrival of their little one was yesterday.

-We are also thinking about the ways our lives will change with his arrival—daily living, special moments, goals, priorities, relationships, attitudes.
-Each one of us will be profoundly affected when this little boy comes into our world.
+Lives will change with his arrival—daily living, special moments, goals, priorities, relationships, attitudes.
+Each person connected to him will be profoundly affected when this little boy comes into our world.

 Though earthly, the dramatic effects of the birth of a child remind me of the life-altering spiritual changes that occur when a person begins a relationship with Jesus.
 2 Corinthians 5:17 says, "Anyone who is joined to Christ is a new being; the old is gone, the new has come."
 (GNT).
 There is a profound spiritual rebirth that takes place, resulting in a new identity!